PoshCode/cluster/README.md

 ## Infrastructure Deployment

 I've written my own template for deploying AKS, and it's in the `Infrastructure` folder.
-It's written in [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview), and is relatively opinionated, since we're using Flux for GitOps.
+It's written in [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview), and is relatively opinionated.
+You may want to use the [AKS Constructruction](https://azure.github.io/AKS-Construction/) or [Azure Quickstart Templates](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/aks/) instead.

 ### Prerequisites